vireshmanagooli/PriceComparisonEngine/README.md

 Following is the Scrape details
 <pre>
 {
       id:             'Scrape Id',
       url:            'URL of the product',
       structure:      'Structure of the scraping iteems',
       store:          'Store Object',
+      process:        'Involves the array of processing.
+Ex- Empty check',
+      mapping:        'Contains the mapping between scraped Object and Database collections',
-      product:   'Product Object'
+      productStore:   'Productstore Object'
 }
 </pre>